Civil Society Coalition Hails COCOBOD For Bold Implementation of LID

 Sarkwah pushed strongly on cocoa farmers’ expectation “to see a direct and obvious change in the farm gate price of cocoa beans, such that farmers’ income and living standard improve.”

 “Following several demands by farmers in expectation of an increment in upcoming farm gate price, it is worth noting that COCOBOD will be in good standing to meet this expectation if the LID is implemented as scheduled”, she added.

-According to the coalition, considering the fall in international cocoa price as a result of COVID 19, it is imperative that the purpose for instituting the LID is realized and applied to make up for the loses.
+According to the coalition, considering the fall in international cocoa prices as a result of COVID19, it is imperative that the purpose for instituting the LID is realised and applied to make up for the losses.